 Visiting Research Fellow

-Jade French is an curator and artist-facilitator who has been running participatory and inclusive arts projects since 2009.
+Jade French is an curator, facilitator and researcher who has been running participatory and inclusive arts projects since 2009.
 During this time Jade has worked extensively alongside learning disabled people to explore the intersection of contemporary art, disability and social change, with a focus on issues of intellectual access and inclusion within museums and galleries.
 Her research currently explores inclusive approaches to curating and commissioning art and their role in initiating broader conversations around democracy and diversity in cultural spaces.
+Jade is currently writing a book for Arc Humanities Press ‘Inclusive Curating in Contemporary Art: A Practical Guide’, as well as editing a second book ‘Intellectual Disability and Visual Art: A Critical Enquiry’ for publisher Palgrave Macmillan.

 Jade is a practice-led researcher whose research interests emerge from practical experience of running inclusive and participatory arts projects.
 Areas of interest include;